Cargill/splinter/splinterd/man/splinterd.1.md

 `--registry-forced-refresh SECONDS`
 : Specifies how often, in seconds, to fetch remote node registry changes on read.
 (Default: 10 seconds.)
 Use 0 to turn off forced refreshes.

+`--rest-api-endpoint REST-API-ENDPOINT`
+: Specifies the connection endpoint for the REST API.
+(Default: 127.0.0.1:8080.)

 `--state-dir STATE-DIR`
 : Specifies the storage directory.